hiddenSymmetries/simsopt/tests/README.md

 ### Parallel testing with pytest

-Requires installing pytest-xdist or pytest-parallel.
+Requires installing pytest along with pytest-xdist or pytest-parallel.
 Install either of them with pip.
-With pytest-xdist, run `pytest -n auto geo` to run all tests in the `geo` folder in parallel.
-With pytest-parallel run `pytest --workers <N> geo`, where <N> is the number of cores you want to use.
+With pytest-xdist, run `pytest -n <N> geo` to run all tests in the `geo` folder in parallel.
+For pytest-parallel, use `pytest --workers <N> geo`.
+Here <N> is the number of cores you want to use.
+In place of a specific number for <N>, use `auto` to automatically use all the avaialable cores in the machine.